 This is also the start of Camino Teresiano, so you will be walking in St Teresa’s footsteps, along one of Spain’s most important pilgrimage routes.
 Just imagine – walking through a medieval city gate, crossing a medieval stone bridge in the footsteps of a medieval nun.
 You’ll forget what century it is!

 How to get to Avila from Madrid

 You can reach Avila from Madrid ever by train or bus.
-The train leaves from Atocha station approximately every 30-60 minutes and takes between 1.5 and 2 hours depending on the type of the train.
+The train leaves from Atocha station approximately every 30-60 minutes and takes between 1.5 and 2 hours, depending on the type of train.

-Bus leaves for Avila from Estación Sur – Méndez Álvaro and takes about 1.5 hours.
-Buses are not as frequent as trains with the first service from Madrid at 9 am and the last service from Avila shortly after 6 pm.
+The bus leaves for Avila from Estación Sur – Méndez Álvaro and takes about 1.5 hours.
+Buses are not as frequent as trains, with the first service from Madrid at 9 am and the last service from Avila shortly after 6 pm.
 Check the bus and train schedules before making your plans.